-Preparing for the Big China Trip
+Preparing Kids for the Big China Trip

 While you’re home, try the various foods from each region and discuss how climate/geography affect their taste and style (ie: spicy in hot regions; use of wheat or rice flour for noodles, breads; types of vegetables and meats used; religious significance of foods, etc.) A familiar taste is always more popular with kids than a “try it, you’ll like it.”

 Get books with the myths and tales of these countries so your family begins to understand some of the cultural references, such as ‘iron rice bowl.’
-In China, it’s particularly hard to envision the past grandeur of the Chinese empires, so it’s helpful to have illustrated books with you.
+In China, it is hard to envision the past grandeur of the Chinese empires (often considered politically corrupt), so it’s helpful to have illustrated books with you.
 If you’re starting in Hong Kong, you can buy books and music CDs there, otherwise visit the library and Asian/American cultural organizations in your area.
-Families can also contact the Asia Society for their materials.

-A Suggested First-Timer’s China Itinerary
+A Suggested 3 Week First-Timer’s China Itinerary

-After reviewing several travel brochures (ordered from the China International Travel Service and a few tour operators we’d found on the Internet), we planned what came to be called “China’s Greatest Hits”– all within just one corner of this enormous country.
+After reviewing several travel brochures (ordered from the China International Travel Service and a few tour operators we’d found on the web), we planned what came to be called “China’s Greatest Hits”– all within just one corner of this enormous country.